Ginger Skinner – Portland Estate Planning Attorney

 Ginger operates with a down-to-earth, no jargon style that clients find quite refreshing.
 “I’m passionate about explaining sophisticated tax concepts in simple terms, and drafting clear documents that can be understood by everyone – not just those in the legal profession,” she says.

 Prior to launching her own firm, Ginger served as general counsel for a large family-owned Oregon business.
 She gained great insight from this experience on the issues and challenges family-owned businesses face day-to-day.
-She understands what is important and how to solve the legal and corporate needs.

 She frequently speaks on topics related to estate planning such as the Essentials of Estate Planning, Charitable Giving and Benefit Companies to other community and financial organizations.